zhengying-liu/autodl_starting_kit_stable/README.md

 ```
 jupyter-notebook --ip=0.0.0.0 --allow-root &
 ```
-Then cut and paste the URL containing your token.
+Then copy and paste the URL containing your token.
 It should look like something like that:
 ```
 http://0.0.0.0:8888/?token=82e416e792c8f6a9f2194d2f4dbbd3660ad4ca29a4c58fe7